FX-Brokers.eu

 Best MiCA-Compliant Forex Brokers in Europe (2026)

-The Markets in Crypto-Assets Regulation (MiCA) transitional period ends on 1 July 2026.
-If your broker offers crypto CFDs, it must hold a CASP authorisation or stop serving EU clients.
-Here are the brokers that are ready.
+The Markets in Crypto-Assets Regulation (MiCA) transitional period ended on 1 July 2026.
+Any broker offering crypto CFDs to EU clients now needs a full CASP authorisation or must withdraw those products.
+Here are the brokers that were positioned for it.

 What Is MiCA and Why Does It Matter?